Rubinjo/Home_RaspberryPi/README.md

 2. Add an `ssh` file to the installed OS (alternatively use Ctrl-Shift-X to open advanced settings and enable `ssh`).

-3. Start up Raspberry Pi and ssh into it or connect directly (username:`ubuntu` and password:`ubuntu`).
+3. Start up Raspberry Pi and ssh into it or connect directly (default username:`ubuntu` and default password:`ubuntu`).

 4. When you first login it will ask you to change the password, do so then connect again.